swamiiyer/swamiiyer.github.io/_pages/cs110/course_info.md

 #### Tutoring

-Tutoring for this course is available through the [Subject Tutoring Program](http://blogs.umb.edu/subjecttutor/).
+Tutoring for this course is available through the [Tutoring Programs](https://www.umb.edu/academics/seas/tutoring-programs/).

 ### Text